 Here is a summary of the differences between PostgreSQL and Oracle:

-This article talks about PostgreSQL vs Oracle Database Management Systems in great detail highlighting 6 key factors namely scalability, support, replication, functionality, security, and pricing that you can keep in mind before deciding which one suits your specific needs best.
+This article talks about Postgres vs Oracle Database Management Systems in great detail highlighting 6 key factors namely scalability, support, replication, functionality, security, and pricing that you can keep in mind before deciding which one suits your specific needs best.

 Extracting complex data from a diverse set of data sources can be challenging, and this is where Hevo saves the day!
 Hevo offers a faster way to move data from Databases or SaaS applications into your Data Warehouse to be visualized in a BI tool of your choice.
 Hevo is fully automated and hence does not require you to code.